-NCAT can determine disputes about conveyancing costs charged by a licensed conveyancer.
+NCAT can hear and decide disputes about costs charged by a licensed conveyancer.

-If you are making an application against a business or company, please attach a recent ASIC company or business name extract with your application.
+You must attach a recent ASIC company or business name extract with a conveyancing costs application.

-NCAT can make the following orders about conveyancing costs:
+NCAT can make the following conveyancing costs orders up to the value of $40,000: